 Smithville Lake is a 7,190 acre reservoir located just north of Kansas City.
-Stable to high water levels for the last couple of years has helped increase aquatic vegetation in the lake and as a result Smithville has experienced three great reproduction years in a row.
-There are now several large year classes of fish coming through the system.
-There are continued efforts to enhance the aquatic habitat in Smithville Lake every year, and the excellent gizzard shad production during this period has helped increase growth and should produce more legal size fish this year.
-2014 should be a very exciting time for Smithville Lake anglers.
+Aquatic vegetation in the lake is making a steady comeback thanks to stable water levels for the last couple of years.
+Couple that with continued efforts to increase hard woody habitat throughout the lake and as a result, Smithville has experienced some great reproduction success several years in a row.
+2015 should be a exciting time for Smithville Lake anglers.